Stephen L. Hauser, MD, Chairman

 Kimberly Sullivan, PhD (Associate Scientific Director)

-Dr. Sullivan is a Research Assistant Professor at the Boston University School of Public Health department of Environmental Health.
+Dr. Sullivan is a Research Assistant Professor at the Boston University School of Public Health Department of Environmental Health.
 Dr. Sullivan has worked in the field of behavioral neurotoxicology since 1995.
-She has coordinated field studies in neurotoxicology (i.e., pesticides, methylmercury), neurobehavioral outcomes and the effects of stressors and genetic predisposition to disease on cognitive functioning.
-She was the Principal Investigator (PI) on a study of cognition and structural MRI in pesticide-exposed Gulf War veterans and most recently is the PI on a multisite consortium study of the pathobiology of Gulf War Illness.
+She has coordinated field studies in neurotoxicology (i.e., pesticides, methylmercury), neurobehavioral outcomes, and the effects of stressors and genetic predisposition to disease on cognitive functioning.
+She was the Principal Investigator (PI) on a study of cognition and structural MRI in pesticide-exposed Gulf War Veterans and most recently is the PI on a multi-site consortium study of the pathobiology of Gulf War Illness.